domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 In order to survive, at every moment we must exert our will to power and impose our unique selves unto the world.

+The Ubermensch (The Overhuman/Superhuman) is not beholden to society's morals and is wise and willful enough to carve out their own moral path.

 ## M. Ng, Philosopher Friend
 Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism.